Free VoIP Phone Calls

 Skype and Other VOIP Services

 Skype is one of the oldest and most popular providers of free VoIP phone calls.
 You need to set up a Skype account, then download and install the Skype VoIP software, which is also free.
 You also need a microphone into which you can speak and speakers through which you can hear, or a headset that plugs into your computer.
 Then you can call another Skype user without paying anything.
-You can't call landlines or cell phones using the free Skype, but you can add this capability for as little as $4.95 per month.
+You can't call landlines or cell phones using the free Skype, and you won't have a phone number that can be called from "real" phone.
+But you can add this capability to a Skype account for as little as $4.95 per month.

 Do you have something to say about free VOIP calling?
 Post your comment or question below...